danielatrivella/np3_ligand/README.md

 ----------------------

-Tested in a Linux with Ubuntu 22.04.
+Tested in a Linux with Ubuntu 22.02 and GPU Driver Version nvidia 535.274.02.

-Let's start with the installation of the Ubuntu packages and GCC 11:
+Let's start with the system installation of the Ubuntu packages and GCC 9:

 ```
-sudo apt install build-essential libopenblas-dev g++-11
+sudo apt install build-essential libopenblas-dev g++-9
 ```

 The required python and R packages will be installed with **anaconda + pip**.
 If you have any issues installing the packages, please report it on the github issue page.

 The GPU compatibility is explained separated from the CPU only installation.
-In both cases the [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine) package, used for the deep learning model training and prediction, is installed at the end with pip.
+In both cases the [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine) package, used for the deep learning model training and prediction, is installed at the end by cloning its repository and calling the setup script.

 ### Anaconda + pip

-Two pip requirements files are provided to help in the installation.
-One have GPU compatibility and the other is for CPU only.
+A pip requirements file is provided to help in the installation, for both GPU and CPU compatibility.

 First, we recommend setting the anaconda channel priority to flexible mode before creating the environment:
 `conda config --set channel_priority true`